Miley Cyrus and the stripper pole at Teen Choice awards – did you see it?

 Ó Anita Garner

-What would we do if we weren’t afraid?
+What could we do if we weren’t afraid?

-We looked at how much each of us had learned to do, and then what we had done with what we learned, and we came up with a theory that fear was a big motivator in much of what we’d achieved.
-Fear kicked us in the butt.
+We looked at how many things each of us had learned to do and concluded that fear was a big motivator in much of what we’d achieved.
+Fear kicked our butts.
 Got us going.

-But obviously fear is sometimes paralyzing.
+Obviously fear is also paralyzing.
 I’ve been there too, and I wonder which is the more frequent result:

 1) Fear causing us to run away from something before giving it a chance, or